microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 The agent will invoke the right tools for you and will act accordingly to your prompts.

 Well done!
 Your agent is fully functional and capable of consuming all the tools exposed by the HR MCP server.

+You can now close Visual Studio Code, which will also close the devtunnel.